Czechoslovakia–Poland relations: Interwar

 France was an ally of both Poland and Czechoslovakia, and tried repeatedly to get them to resolve their border disputes and become allies, and also collaborate with the Soviet Union.
 There was no success, not just because of the border issues but also because Prague's willingness to work with Moscow clashed with the firm resolve of Warsaw to keep its distance from Moscow.
 Czechoslovak President Edvard Beneš warned that military or even strong political ties with Poland could prove dangerous for Czechoslovakia.
-In 1938 Poland pursued its own territorial claims, and gave an ultimatum to the Czechoslovak government, which resulted in the annexation of the Zaolzie region which in fact had a Polish majority.
+In 1938 Poland pursued its own territorial claims, and gave an ultimatum to the Czechoslovak government, which resulted in the annexation of the Trans-Olza region which in fact had a Polish majority.

-WWII

-In a lead-up to WWII, parts of the disputed territories (Zaolzie) were annexed by Poland in 1938 following the Munich Agreement.
+World War II

-Both countries joined the Allies during World War II, and there were even talks of a confederation between the two countries; those plans were however opposed by the Soviet Union, which eventually gained other Allies' support in derailing the Czech-Polish talks.
+Both Poland and the Czech part of Czechoslovakia were occupied by Germany during World War II, and both Poland and Czechoslovakia were part of the Allies of World War II.
+There were even talks of a confederation between the two countries; those plans were however opposed by the Soviet Union, which eventually gained other Allies' support in derailing the Czech-Polish talks.

+Poles were among the primary prisoners of German-operated subcamps of the Flossenbürg, Gross-Rosen and Auschwitz concentration camps in occupied Czechoslovakia.

+Poles and Czechoslovaks assisted each other in the liberation of their countries from German occupation.
+Polish soldiers and partisans took part in the Prague offensive and the liberation of the Holýšov concentration camp, whereas Czechoslovak troops took part in the recapture of southern Poland in the Moravia–Ostrava offensive.